 Wherever you choose, make sure you consider the following:

 - If you will be assisting them, consider using their home as your bug out location

 - Write a list of all the items you will need in case of emergency (e.g. food, dry goods, tools, water) and make sure there are adequate stockpiles at your shelter location

 - Thoroughly assess the location for possible threats – is it in a flood plain, tornado corridor, or earthquake fault zone?
 Understanding the type of emergency situations you could potentially be facing will help you better prepare.

 - If you don’t live with the person or may be out of the house when disaster strikes, consider what obstacles may interfere with your ability to reach the shelter – are there roads between you and them that may be blocked, impassible, or clogged with traffic?

-- Ensure the location has the capacity to accommodate everyone in your bug out team with sleeping areas and sufficient stores of food, water and hygiene items.
+- Ensure the location can accommodate everyone in your bug out team with sleeping areas and sufficient stores of food, water, and hygiene items.

 Even if you are planning to bug out with a person of moderate mobility abilities, the best option may still be to shelter in place.
 If you live in an area with rough terrain or frequent bad weather, consider sheltering in place and follow the guidelines above.